ryrych/stacja-pogodowa-angular/README.md

 ![Monochrome scheme][2]
 Monochrome version

-As background of the widget was supposed to change to a part of the day (morning, afternoon, and evening), the following color schemes were created:
+As background of the widget was supposed to reflect the part of the day (morning, afternoon, and evening), the following color schemes were created:

 - Morning
 - Afternoon